The AI Talent Gap Is Real. The Real Story Is About Readiness.

 IBM adds another layer: AI spending is projected to exceed $550 billion in 2024, but 75% of organizations planning AI investment have only 25% of the employees with skills to implement and manage AI systems.

-Companies are spending aggressively on AI technology while underinvesting in the people who make it work.
+Businesses are spending aggressively on AI technology while underinvesting in the people who make it work.
+That mismatch is where most installs break.

 Degree requirements for AI positions dropped from 66% to 59% between 2019 and 2024.
-Smart companies accelerated this shift.
+The businesses moving fastest accelerated this shift.
 They evaluate candidates on demonstrated capability through portfolio reviews, technical challenges, and work samples.

 Employees hired based on validated skills demonstrate 30% higher productivity during their first six months.
-The data supports what forward-thinking leaders already know: credentials predict compliance, not competence.
+Credentials predict compliance.
+Capability predicts outcomes.

 2. They Invest in AI Literacy Across the Organization